Fyllee/fyllee/README.md

 ## Usage

-You can launch Bild either in development mode or in production mode.
+You can launch Fyllee either in development mode or in production mode.
 Server will be launched on `localhost:5000`, unless you add `PORT=your port` in the your environment variables.
 You must use Node.js v10.17+, v12+, v14+, but not v15 (or odd-numbered versions in general).